 But this isn’t to say you should throw the traditional marketing techniques out of the window just yet.
 Offline mediums still hold water in the digital age.
-Newspapers and magazines still have a wide readership, and billboards and out-of-home advertising will be useful as long as there are cars on the streets.
+Newspapers and magazines still have a wide readership, and business signs and vehicle graphics will be useful as long as there are cars on the streets.
 The most important thing is to create an all-around marketing campaign that mixes both online and offline strategies.

 5. Referral programs

 Referrals are more valuable than you think.
 A study by Harris Poll found out that 82% of American consumers take note of recommendations from friends and family before making a purchase.

 Many large companies attribute their early success to referral programs.
 One great example is Dropbox.
 They gave existing users extra 500MB of storage space for every person they refer.
 Many new users signed up after, proving that word-of-mouth is still a powerful marketing tool.

 By giving existing customers an incentive when they introduce a new prospect, your business can grow bigger than you can imagine.
 Offering out something low cost, such as a promotional bag, can inspire them to increase your reach at little cost to you.

 Getting industry leaders and influencers to endorse your product is a highly effective way to improve brand awareness.
 Particularly influencers in your niche whose network are already open to your product or industry.

 Think of influencer marketing as the power of word of mouth times 10.
 By simply advocating for your product, or sharing their experiences using it across their platform, they open your product up to a whole new user base.
 Not only that, but your product automatically becomes linked with their reputation, and therefore, more trustworthy, meaning their network will be far more likely to convert.